Frequently Asked Questions

 There will be two reasons for this:

-- You have booked your first class of a new Multi-Pass or 2 Week Intro Pass ahead of time, and then booked your next class earlier than the first booking -> To rectify cancel the first booking ahead of time and go back and make your first booking the first class you will try.
+- You have booked your first class of a new Class Pack or 2 Week Intro Pass ahead of time, and then booked your next class earlier than the first booking -> To rectify cancel the first booking ahead of time and go back and make your first booking the first class you will try.
 This will start the pass from that first booking.

 - You have accidentally created two duplicate accounts -> To rectify email the studio email@example.com ask to merge the duplicate records.

 Yes.
-We have lockers, changeroom, toilets and showers.
+We have lockers, change room, toilets and showers.

 You can practise as often as you like, just remember to listen to your body.
 Some committed students practice 5-6 times per week, however the intensity will vary to suit the needs of their body on the day.
 If you’re cross-training with other sports, then 2-3 times a week would likely be of great benefit.

 Always Arrive Early – Always arrive early for class to ensure you have time prepare.
-Be aware that by arriving late, you may be refused entry on the discretion of the teacher or the studio if your lateness affects the flow of the class.
+Be aware that by arriving late, you may be refused entry at the discretion of the teacher or the studio if your lateness affects the flow of the class.

-Good Hygiene – Out of courtesy for other clients, we appreciate the use of anti-perspirant, whilst also ensuring your mat is cleaned regularly
+Good Hygiene – Out of courtesy for other clients, we appreciate the use of anti-perspirant, whilst also ensuring your mat is cleaned regularly.

-Yes and No. Children over the age of 13 can attend with their parent and over 15 by themselves if their parent has signed a waiver on their behalf.
+Yes and No. Children over the age of 14 can attend with their parent and over 16 by themselves if their parent has signed a waiver on their behalf.
 We don’t allow for children to wait unattended in reception for insurance and safety reasons.

 What's the deal with 'Live' Streamed' classes?